 A BIG thank you for contributions from my friend Bob in Winsted, Connecticut!

-This page is devoted to assistive technology for communications and augmentative communication devices.
+This article is devoted to assistive technology for communications and augmentative communication devices.
 We have another page with a many other free assistive technology.

 Assistive Technology and Augmentative Communication Devices

 http://www.wordtalk.org.uk/ For people with reading and writing difficulties, having text reinforced by hearing it read aloud can be very useful.
 WordTalk is a free plug-in developed for use with all versions of Microsoft Word, which can help people with reading difficulties.
 It will speak the text of the document and will highlight it as it goes.
 It contains a talking dictionary to help decide which word spelling is most appropriate.

 http://www.aacinstitute.org AAC Keys is a keyboard and mouse emulation program for Microsoft Windows-based and Macintosh computers.
 AAC Keys receives commands through your computer's serial port and translates them into keystrokes and mouse moves, giving you full control of your computer from another device.

 Prepare for your future and protect your loved ones.
 If you were suddenly unable to work due to an accident what would you do?
 Request a Free Quote and Insiders Guide to Disability Insurance.

 The vOICe Learning Edition - Synthetic vision software for Microsoft Windows is "an experimental system for auditory image representations, intended to provide synthetic vision to the totally blind." - http://www.artificialvision.com/winvoice.htm